informalsystems/vdd/fastsync/fastsync.md

 ####  **[FS-ISSUE-NON-TERM]**:

 Due to [**[FS-ISSUE-KILL]**](#fs-issue-kill), from some point on, only faulty peers may be in *peerIDs*.
 They can thus control at which rate *Fastsync* gets blocks.
 If the timeout duration from [FS-V2-TIMEOUT] is greater than the time it takes to add a block to the blockchain (LTIME in [**[TMBC-SEQ-APPEND-L]**][TMBC-SEQ-APPEND-L-link]), the protocol may never terminate and thus violate [FS-VC-TERM].
 This scenario is even possible if a correct peer is always in *peerIDs*, but faulty peers are regularly asked for blocks.

 ### Consequence

-Due to [FS-ISSUE-KILL] and [FS-ISSUE-NON-TERM], the temporal properties that are relevant for termination, namely, [FS-VC-ALL-CORR-TERM] and [FS-VC-ALL-CORR-NONABORT], need to be restricted to the case where all peers are correct [FS-ALL-CORR-PEER].
+The issues [FS-ISSUE-KILL] and [FS-ISSUE-NON-TERM] explain why the temporal properties that are relevant for termination, namely, [FS-VC-ALL-CORR-TERM] and [FS-VC-ALL-CORR-NONABORT], need to be restricted to the case where all peers are correct [FS-ALL-CORR-PEER].
 In a fault tolerance context this is problematic, as it means that faulty peers can prevent *FastSync* from termination.

+Similarly, [FS-VC-CORR-INV-SYNC] and [FS-VC-CORR-INV] needed to be restricted to [FS-ALL-CORR-PEER].
+Again, if faults would be considered, this would imply that if *Fastsync* terminates, it cannot be guaranteed that a "reasonable" target height will be reached.

 # Part III - Suggestions for an Improved Fastsync Implementation